schlomm/OSMPubGuide-Backend/README.md

 OSMPubGuide-Backend
 =======
 This repository is used to create an OSM based Pubguide, which deals with the aspects of an integration of temporal data.
-A customized API will be established, which will be used to provide additional, use case adapated information
+A customized API will be established, which will be used to provide additional, use case adapated information.
+On top of that, those temporal information should be stored within a database, which should be related to up-to-date OSM based information.
+A TileServer will serve Tiles, which focusses on specific entities.

 ----------